TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-create-cluster.md

 Cause: The conditional access policy or MFA is being applied to the user.
 Since interactive authentication is not supported yet, the user or the cluster needs to be exempted from MFA / Conditional access.
 If you choose to exempt the cluster (IP address based exemption policy), then make sure that the AD ServiceEndpoints are enabled for that vnet.

-Solution: Use conditional access policy and exempt the HDInisght clusters from MFA
+Solution: Use conditional access policy and exempt the HDInsight clusters from MFA

 [More information common authentication issues in Azure HDInsight](https://docs.microsoft.com/azure/hdinsight/domain-joined/domain-joined-authentication-issues#interaction_required)